Language

 Select a date and time to convert Or use the quick presets above

-Enter a 10-digit number for seconds or 13-digit for milliseconds - auto-detected
+Enter a 10-digit number for seconds or 13-digit for milliseconds - the unit is auto-detected

-Use Quick fill buttons to insert current time, start/end of day
+Use the Quick fill buttons to insert Now, Start of Day, End of Day, or Epoch 0

-Choose from 30+ timezones or enter a custom UTC offset
+Pick from 25+ timezone presets or enter a custom UTC offset for Date to Timestamp

-All conversions happen locally - no data sent to server
+All conversions happen locally - nothing is sent to a server

-Click Copy next to any result to copy the value instantly
+Click Copy next to any result to copy the exact value instantly

 Want to learn more?
 Read documentation →